 However, flutter developments can still occur even with a good understanding of the flexible airframe.
 Flutter usually leads to large structural deformations and even structural failure.
-Because the onset of flutter conditions on an airplane can be potentially catastrophic, wings, in particular, are designed carefully to avoid the problem and then verified by flight testing to ensure that flutter will never occur if the airplane is flown properly within its normal validated flight envelope.
+Because the onset of flutter conditions on an airplane can be potentially catastrophic, wings, in particular, are designed carefully to avoid the problem and verified by flight testing to ensure that flutter will never occur if the airplane is appropriately flown within its standard validated flight envelope.

 Summary & Closure

-All aircraft will have an operational flight envelope that is defined in terms of the airspeeds and altitudes where the aircraft can be flown safely with its aerodynamics and performance limits.
+All aircraft will have an operational flight envelope defined in terms of the airspeeds and altitudes where the aircraft can be flown safely with its aerodynamics and performance limits.
 In this regard, not all aircraft are created equally.
 The advent of the supercritical airfoil design and redevelopment of the supercritical wing allowed for a significant increase in the flight envelope of commercial airliners and other aircraft that cruise in transonic flow.
 Supercritical wings are now commonplace on virtually every modern subsonic commercial transport.
-Supercritical airfoils and smoothly varying wing shapes are now standard on every modern subsonic commercial transport airplane.
+Supercritical airfoils and smoothly varying wing shapes are standard on every modern subsonic commercial transport airplane.
 The characteristic flat top surfaces of supercritical airfoils are readily apparent on all modern jetliners.
-The use of the area rule has allowed reductions in wave drag and aircraft to cruise more efficiently at higher transonic Mach numbers.
+Using the area rule has allowed reduced wave drag and aircraft to cruise more efficiently at higher transonic Mach numbers.

 - Think about the nature of the flight envelope for a small, general aviation airplane powered by a reciprocating engine and propeller.
 What factors limit the maximum flight speed, maximum altitude, and minimum airspeed?

-- What factors will limit the lowest and highest achievable airspeeds of a turboprop airplane?
+- What factors will limit a turboprop airplane’s lowest and highest achievable airspeeds?

 - What operational flight envelope would a typical helicopter have compared to an airplane?
 A tiltrotor?

 - Study photos you can find of the Airbus A380.
-Can you identify any design features that tie to the use of the “area rule” in its design.
+Can you identify any design features that tie to using the “area rule” in its design?

 - What type of flight envelope would a supersonic transport (SST) aircraft have?
 What factors will or may limit the highest achievable flight Mach number?